A San Jose Employment Lawyer Can Assist in Cases of Pregnancy Discrimination

 Your San Jose employment attorney will tell you that a woman cannot be harassed because she is pregnant, went through childbirth or is suffering from a medical condition liked to these factors.
 If the harassment is of a sufficient frequency and severity that the work environment is hostile or offensive, it violates the law.
 It is also a violation if it ends with a negative employment decision like being dismissed or demoted.
 The person who is doing the harassing can be anyone from an owner down to a customer or client.

 With the PDA, an employer who gives temporarily disabled employees leave without pay or disability leave must give the same rights to those who are temporarily disabled because of pregnancy.
 Pregnancy-related issues cannot be used by the employer to determine whether or not an employee is able to work.
-The employer may require that the employee submit to a medical statement related to the ability to perform the job prior to granting leave or paying benefits.
+The employer may require that the employee submits to a medical statement related to the ability to perform the job prior to granting leave or paying benefits.
 The Family and Medical Leave Act of 1993 gives employees who are new parents the opportunity to have 12 weeks of leave.
 An employee might have earned the ability to be paid during this period as well based on accrued time.
 This is to care for the new child.
 It extends to people who are foster parents or have adopted a child.
 Eligibility is contingent on the worker having been employed by the employer for at least 12 months.
 The business must have a certain number of employees.